How to know how much to offer for an Arizona home and not overpay?

 The rest of us will be subject to the home value determined by the appraiser.
 A knowledgeable real estate agent can come close to the appraised value by using the most recent, similar, comparable home sales within the same subdivision requiring the fewest adjustments (compensating factors) to gauge current market value.

 The listing real estate agent will compare the home’s floorplan, condition, features, and location to currently active and pending listings and the most recent sold listings to make a market adjustment to the home’s value.
 Hopefully, the real estate agent representing the buyer will use similar techniques to determine value.
 Once there is a meeting of the minds of value between the seller and buyer, then we wait for the appraiser to determine the appraised value for the home.

 Our Arizona purchase contract requires the contracted sale price to be equal to or less than the appraised value.
 If the property appraises for more than the sales price, no adjustment to the contract is made.
 If the property appraises for less than the sales price, either the buyer must make up the difference in additional down payment or the seller must lower the price to the appraised value or the buyer and seller negotiate a compromise where the price is reduced to more than the appraised value and the buyer agrees to increase the down payment to make up the difference between the appraised value and the adjusted sales price.
 If the seller and buyer cannot negotiate a new sales price, the buyer can cancel the purchase contract within 5 days of learning the property did not appraise for the sales price and have their earnest money deposit returned to the buyer.

 Everyone has an opinion about value.
-In most cases, everyone else’s opinion is trumped by the appraiser.
+But in most cases, everyone else’s opinion is trumped by the appraiser.

 Author: Sam Elam, Arizona Associate Broker, CRS, GRI, e-PRO, Berkshire Hathaway HomeServices Arizona Properties